Manage the basic configuration of a query pipeline

 Important

-3. In the Identification section, in the Description input, you can add or edit the note associated to the query pipeline.
+2. In the Identification section, in the Description input, add or edit the description.

 • Ecommerce